-Note 1: In accordance with the SFO, BAINENG Holdings Limited ("BAINENG") has total interest in 1,998,180,739 Shares, of which 92,312,803 Shares relate to the derivative interests of completion of subscription of convertible bonds of the Company on 25 June 2021 (the "CB Subscription"), 380,250,809 Shares are held by other parties acting in concert and 24,538,846 Shares relate to the derivative interests of other parties acting in concert in the CB Subscription.
-BAINENG, the associated corporation of the Company, is beneficially owned as to 33.40% by Mr. Sun Jiusheng, 29.68% by Ms. Zhou Jing, 26.31% by Mr. Zhang Chao and 10.61% by Mr. Leung Wing Cheung Eric.
-Mr. Leung Wing Cheung Eric and Mr. Sun Jiusheng directly hold 114,423 shares and 360,000 shares of BAINENG respectively.
-By virtue of the SFO, Mr. Leung Wing Cheung Eric and Mr. Sun Jiusheng are deemed to be interested in the Shares and the underlying shares of the Company (the "Underlying Shares") which BAINENG has interest in.
+Note 1: In accordance with the SFO, BAINENG Holdings Limited ("BAINENG") has total interest in 1,859,639,090 Shares, of which 358,560,809 Shares are held by other parties acting in concert.
+BAINENG, the associated corporation of the Company, is beneficially owned as to 33.40% by Hengsheng Holding Limited which is wholly-owned by Mr. Sun Jiusheng, 29.68% by Melin Holding Limited which is wholly-owned by Ms. Zhou Jing, 18.57% by Zhongrui Holding Limited which is wholly-owned by Mr. Zhang Chao, 5.16% by Mr. Cheng Lianfu, 2.58% by Mr. Zhou Xinhua and 10.61% by Mr. Leung Wing Cheong Eric.
+Mr. Leung Wing Cheong Eric beneficially owns 360,201 shares of BAINENG.
+By virtue of the SFO, Mr. Leung Wing Cheong Eric and Mr. Sun Jiusheng are deemed to be interested in the Shares which BAINENG has interest in.

-Note 2: Mr. Cheung Yip Sang is the spouse of Ms. Zhou Jing.
-BAINENG, the associated corporation of the Company, is beneficially owned as to 29.68% by Ms. Zhou Jing who directly holds 320,000 shares of BAINENG.
-By virtue of the SFO, Mr. Cheung Yip Sang is deemed to be interested in the Shares and the Underlying Shares of the Company which BAINENG has interest in.
+Note 2: Mr. Cheung Yip Sang directly holds 161,000,000 Shares and is the spouse of Ms. Zhou Jing.
+BAINENG, the associated corporation of the Company, is beneficially owned as to 29.68% by Melin Holding Limited which is wholly-owned by Ms. Zhou Jing.
+By virtue of the SFO, Mr. Cheung Yip Sang is deemed to be interested in the Shares which BAINENG has interest in.